gsoules/MkDocs/digital-archive/docs/administrator/omeka.md

 -	When done adding elements, click the `Save Changes` button
 -   See the next section to position the new element among existing elements

+## Rename an element
+Omeka does not provide a way to rename an element.
+If you mistype the name when creating a new element, you can simply delete it and create a new one with the correct name; however, if the element already exists and there are items containing metadata for the element, the only option is to go into the MySQL database and edit the `omeka_elements` table.
+Find the element in the table and then change its name in the `name` column.
+When you go back into Omeka, the element will appear with its new name.
+This can be done using [MySQL Workbench](../superuser/mysql-workbench.md).

 ## Arrange element order
 You can control the order in which elements appear when you are editing an item.
 When editing, the Dublin Core elements appear first, followed by the